 Dubai National Day Events & Fireworks 2023

-We are still awaiting a complete lineup of events for National Day, but here are the ones that we know so far and venues with a great reputation for putting on a fabulous display for National Day.
+We are still awaiting a complete lineup of events for National Day, but here are the ones that we know about so far, as well as the venues with a reputation for putting on a fabulous display for National Day.

 We would strongly advise booking early for anywhere reporting to have fireworks views and expect to pay significantly more than usual at restaurants offering front-row seats.